Meet the Team

 James Turner -Commercial Director

-James is our Commercial Director, bringing with him a wealth of business experience and expertise.
-James already works as a Director for a large company, so is able to share his knowledge and skills in our board meetings, giving advice and information on our governance and quality assurance.
+James is our Commercial Director.
+James has extensive financial experience and expertise; already working in a seperate role as a Director for a large sales company, he is able to share his knowledge and skills in our board meetings as well as giving advice and information on our finances, managing our invoices and books and organising our accounts.
+James is also our IT support so is able to step in with any technical help required for our team.

 In his spare time, James likes spending time with his family, travelling both near and far and watching all things Jeremy Clarkson!